amspector100/amspector100.github.io/_posts/2018-09-17-introduction.md

-During the winter of 2018, I decided to work through the [SKLearn library](http://scikit-learn.org/) in Python and try to rigorously understand most, if not all, of the algorithms implemented in it.
-To my surprise, I found that it was rather difficult to find comprehensive explorations of the algorithms which were also accessible to non-experts; most blogs skimmed over the mathematical underpinnings of machine learning, and most papers presupposed great familiarity with the field.
+During the winter of 2018, I decided to work through the [SKLearn library](http://scikit-learn.org/) in Python and try to rigorously understand most of the algorithms implemented in it.
+To my surprise, I found that it was rather difficult to find accessible but comprehensive explorations of the algorithms; most blogs skimmed over the mathematical underpinnings of machine learning, and most papers presupposed great familiarity with the field.

-This section of my blog is devoted to exploring ML in a way that is comprehensive and rigorous, but still practical and accessible to a relatively broad audience.
+This section of my blog (labeled as 'ml') is devoted to exploring ML in a way that is rigorous but still practical and accessible to a relatively broad audience.
 Obviously, not every reader will be interested in every aspect of each post.
 You might want to simply gain a practical understanding of when to use a certain clustering algorithm; or you might want to learn why expectation- maximization optimization really works.
 However, I'm hoping that most people will find *something* interesting in these posts.